wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ### Single MediaStream

 WHEP only supports a single MediaStream as defined in {{!RFC8830}} and therefore all "m=" sections MUST contain an "msid" attribute with the same value.
 The MediaStream MUST contain at least one MediaStreamTrack of any media kind and it MUST NOT have two or more than MediaStreamTracks for the same media (audio or video).
-However, it would be possible for future revisions of this spec to allow more than a single MediaStream or MediaStreamTrack of each media kind, so in order to ensure forward compatibility, if the number of audio and or video MediaStreamTracks or number of MediaStreams are not supported by the WHEP endpoint, it MUST reject the HTTP POST request with a "406 Not Acceptable" error response.

 ### Trickle ICE and ICE restarts